TRACS Veterinary Services

-The Campus Veterinary Service (CVS) provides veterinary care to the rodents and a majority of the small animals and some livestock on the UC Davis and Sacramento Campuses that are used for biomedical research and teaching.
-CVS is staffed with 4 Full time Laboratory Animal Veterinarians, 2 Part Time Laboratory Animal Veterinarians, 2 Resident Veterinarians, 4 Full time Animal Health Technicians 3 of which are Registered Veterinary Technicians, 3 part time Veterinary Assistants, and 1 Animal/Veterinary Care Specialist.
+The TRACS Veterinary Services (also known as Campus Veterinary Services (CVS)) provides veterinary care to the rodents and a majority of the small animals and some livestock on the UC Davis and Sacramento Campuses that are used for biomedical research and teaching.
+CVS is staffed with 4 Full time Laboratory Animal Veterinarians, 1 Part Time Laboratory Animal Veterinarian, 1-2 Resident Veterinarians, 4 Full time Animal Health Technicians 3 of which are Registered Veterinary Technicians, 3 part time Veterinary Assistants, and 1 Animal/Veterinary Care Specialist.
 Collectively our group has achieved many specialty certifications from boards and associations signifying their expertise and dedication to providing the best care to the animals in our care.

 The Campus Veterinary Services also provides technical fee for services assistance.
 For example, post operative monitoring, blood fluid and tissue collections, article and therapeutic administration and other services.
 This fee for service activity can be requested by contacting 530.752.0514 or LAHC@UCDavis.edu You must speak with or receive a confirmatory email from a CVS technical service provider before assuming your request will be filled.

 In addition to the above services the adoption program and undergraduate training opportunities are administered through the unit.